matty271828/deployments/README.md

 To deploy a new project:

 1. Ensure your application repository is ready for deployment
+2. Fork this repo and add the following as github secrets:
+   * Cloudflare user name
+   * Cloudflare password
-2. Configure the deployment with:
+3. Navigate to the actions tab and configure the deployment with:
    - Your repository name
    - Desired domain name
-3. Trigger the deployment workflow
+4. Trigger the deployment workflow

 The deployment system will:
-- Access your repository contents via GitHub's API
+- Deploy cloud flare infrastructure including full DNS setup
 - Build your application
 - Deploy it to the shared infrastructure
 - Configure all necessary networking and security settings